-Judge Carolyn B. Kuhl teaches Civil Procedure in Practice for the January Term at UCLA School of Law.
+Judge Carolyn B. Kuhl teaches Civil Procedure in Practice at UCLA School of Law.

 Judge Kuhl served as Presiding Judge of the Los Angeles Superior Court in 2015 and 2016 and as Assistant Presiding Judge in 2013 and 2014.
-The Los Angeles Superior Court is the largest state trial court in the Country with 470 judges and 80 commissioners spread over the County of Los Angeles in 38 courthouses.
+The Los Angeles Superior Court is the largest state trial court in the Country with more than 550 judicial officers spread over the County of Los Angeles in 40 courthouses.
 As Presiding Judge, Judge Kuhl was responsible for ensuring that the work of the Court is addressed in a context that ensures access to justice, determining the number and type of courtrooms located in each courthouse, assigning each judicial officer to a courtroom and case type, overseeing the Court budget and advocating for budget resources.

 The Chief Justice of the California Supreme Court appointed Judge Kuhl to serve on the Committee on the Future of the California Courts in 2014.
 Judge Kuhl was a Member of the Judicial Council of California, the policy-making body for the California state court system, from 2006 through 2009.
 She was a Member of the statewide Advisory Committee on Civil Jury Instructions and served on the Task Force on Civil Jury Instructions.
 She was a Member of the Governing Committee of the Center for Judicial Education and Research (CJER).